ojpocat/cold-pizza/README.md

 ## Results

 The best model overall is KNN, and the binned models performed better than the numerical models.
 The random forest said that stress level was the best predictor.
+Overall stress level and sleep quality were the most important factors.

 ## Learnings